Draya Michele

-Andraya Michele Howard (born January 23, 1985) is an American media personality, model, actress, and fashion designer.
+Andraya Michele Howard (born January 23, 1985) is an American social media personality and actress.

 Early life

 Andraya Michele was born and raised in Reading, Pennsylvania.
-She has two children, one with her ex fiancé and Orlando Scandrick.
-She is of African-American and Italian descent.

 Career

 Michele first came to the attention of the public as the girlfriend of entertainer Chris Brown.
 She was part of the freshman cast of the VH1 series Basketball Wives LA in 2011, and in the same year made her first scripted acting debut in TV One's Will to Love opposite Keshia Knight-Pulliam and Marques Houston.
 She remained as part of the cast of Basketball Wives LA until her departure at the end of the show's fourth season in 2015.
 She had a supporting role in the 2016 film The Perfect Match.

 She owns a number of fashion lines: her swimwear line Mint Swim launched in 2011, and her lifestyle clothing line Fine Ass Girls launched in 2013.
 In November 2016 she launched another clothing line, Beige & Coco.